The usage of Laravel Framework in the last few years

 Computers can’t understand PHP natively.
 You can’t compile PHP to bytecode and have machines running it.
-That’s why it is done through a middleman, like the Zend engine, that interpets your PHP files and executes C routines accordingly.
+That’s why it is done through a middleman, like the Zend engine, that interprets your PHP files and executes C routines accordingly.
 As you might guess, this is slow.
-Everytime your server runs a PHP file, it has to convert it to tokens – done by the AST parser and intepret it.
-It unfortunately has to compile it every single time, even though it gets the same result.
+Every time your server runs a PHP file, it has to convert it to tokens – done by the AST parser and interpret it.
+It, unfortunately, has to compile it every single time, even though it gets the same result.

 For your application to act fast, you need to compile it once, run it every time method, and this is what a JIT compiler does.